San Francisco Shock beat Seoul Dynasty to become back-to-back Overwatch League champions

 The Shock had a strong start to the series with the first map, Oasis.
 Namju “Striker” Gwon came out swinging, breaking down the Dynasty’s back line, taking away the chances for Jin-mo “Tobi” Yang and Young-wan “Creative” Kim” to heal their teammates.
 At the end of the match, Gwon was awarded the league’s grand finals MVP for his ability to poke and prod Seoul’s players throughout the series.

 San Francisco then carried their early momentum into King’s Row, one of the league’s hybrid maps, steamrolling to the final few dozen feet of the map.
 That’s when the Dynasty started to push back in earnest.
-The team’s two deadly DPS players, Profit and Dong Eon “Fits” Kim kept the high-ground and pulled off a lethal last stand, almost turning the match into a draw.
+The team’s two deadly DPS players, Profit and Dong Eon “Fits” Kim kept the high ground and pulled off a lethal last stand, almost turning the match into a draw.

 Down by two maps, close to losing it all in a sweep, Seoul selected the map for the third round: Hanamura, on which the Shock happened to be undefeated, with an 18-0 competitive streak over the past two seasons.
-At a news conference after the match, Seoul Dynasty’s coaching staff told reporters the team picked Hanamura to counter the Shock’s Minki “Viol2t” Park, a damage-dealing support player who single-handily won fights for his team as Zenyatta.
+At a news conference after the match, Seoul Dynasty’s coaching staff told reporters the team picked Hanamura to counter the Shock’s Minki “Viol2t” Park, a damage-dealing support player who single-handedly won fights for his team as Zenyatta.

 The plan worked out for the Dynasty.
 Seoul won the map and the team started to find some steam of their own.
 In one of the most spectacular plays of the series, Profit sliced through San Francisco, bringing the series to a 2-2 tie.
 With Profit leading the charge, the Dynasty looked alive.
 Jae-hee “Gesture” Hong began to connect more eliminations together as Roadhog and, for a few moments in the series, Seoul looked like they could win it all.